sl2/TTF-to-PNG/README.md

 TTF-to-PNG
 ==========

-Create all character's PNG files from a .ttf file.
+A PNG letter generator for icon fonts.

 ## What

-You can get all characters in a `.ttf` font file as `.png` images.
-It is useful to obtain icon's `.png` from an icon font.
+You can extract `.png` files of all letters from a `.ttf` font file.
+It is useful to obtain icon images from an icon font.

 ## Installation